'He Made It 10 Times Better'; Fellow Officer Describes Detective Who Was Murdered

-BALTIMORE (WJZ) — Nearly one week after Baltimore Police Department detective Sean Suitor was gunned down, investigators say they are making progress, but his killer is still free.
+BALTIMORE (WJZ) — Nearly one week after Baltimore Police Department detective Sean Suiter was gunned down, investigators say they are making progress, but his killer is still free.

 Police now say Suiter was shot at close range while investigating a triple homicide in west Baltimore.